lunw1024/halite20/README.md

 ## Navigation (navigation.py)

-**d_move(s: Ship, t: Point, blocked)** -> The ShipAction to move ship s to t.
+**`d_move(s: Ship, t: Point, blocked)`** -> The ShipAction to move ship s to t.
-Each *Point* is viewed as a node on the graph.
-The cost of moving to a node is defined by *move_cost()*. *blocked* are the nodes that cannot be accessed (immediate danger).
-Runs standard Dijkstra https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm from start to finish.
+Each `Point` is viewed as a node on the graph.
+The cost of moving to a node is defined by `move_cost()`.
+Using Dijkstra to determine the direction for next step.
-- *state['next']* is used to keep track of the positions of ally ships next turn.
-Used to alter *Blocked*.
-Once implemented, swapping occurs naturally as current positions are always labeled safe unless already moved.
+`state['next']` is the positions of ally ships next turn.
+`blocked` are the nodes that cannot be accessed (immediate danger).
+Note that only a ship's future position is labeled as "blocked".

 - Collision prevention is done through recursion (line 165) where if target is an ally who has not moved, and cannot move, *blocked* and *state['next']* are relabelled and d_move() is done again.
 If the ally can move, then mark the ally position as *blocked* for the ally and run d_move() on the ally - this will force the ally ship to move to another position.

-- If there is no path to target, try to move in general direction.
+If impossible to approach the target, try to move in the direction provided by `general_naive()`.

 **micro_run(s: Ship)** -> ShipAction
 Under immediate danger, predictions are made based on adjacent squares to determine the relative safest square.
 Move to a square that is empty and with higher friendly control (To be much improved)